goerz/docs_versions_menu/README.rst

     The command creates the file ``versions.json`` that step 1 depends on by analyzing the folders it finds in the webroot.

-    How to invoke ``docs-versions-menu`` this depends on the specifics of how the documentation is deployed:
+    How to invoke ``docs-versions-menu`` depends on the specifics of how the documentation is deployed:

     * For `Github Actions`_ deploying to `Github Pages`_, check out the ``gh-pages`` branch, run ``docs-versions-menu``, and commit and push the resulting files.
+      See the `workflow file`_ for Docs-Versions-Menu's documentation.

     * For Travis_ deploying to `Github Pages`_ with Doctr_, tell ``doctr deploy`` to invoke the ``docs-versions-menu`` command: